Robinlovelace/open-gat/README.md

     data analysis be monitored, e.g. to identify ‘tipping points’ in uptake?
 -   In which contexts — e.g. along wealthy/low income, urban/rural,
-    democratic/dictatorship spectra — are open source tools for transport planning, and evidence-based decision-making in general, most effective and most needed?
+    democratic/dictatorship continua — are open source tools for transport planning, and evidence-based decision-making in general, most effective and most needed?